 He noted that the adoption of solar energy is massive in major cities like the Klang Valley, Johor and Penang as homeowners from these urban areas have demonstrated a heightened awareness of the economic and environmental benefits of solar energy systems.

-In the northern region, where sunlight hours are more favourable, there is a correlating uptick in solar energy projects.
-Johor, meanwhile, is also witnessing a significant adoption in solar energy, with its expanding economy and accelerating development coupled with ample land and rooftop resources, said Chong.
+In the northern region, where in the hormer region, where sunlight hours are more favourable, there is a correlating uptick in solar energy projects.
+Johor, meanwhile, is also witnessing a significant adoption in solar energy, with its expanding economy and accelerating development coupled with ample land and rooftop resources, said Chong?